Reviewed by Alex Bouchard, Florida Land Acquisition Specialist at Buy Land FL

 If you own land in Miami-Dade County, from Miami, Hialeah, and Miami Beach, the best next step is to send the address or APN.
 We hear from inherited-land sellers, out-of-state owners, people dealing with back taxes, and owners with parcels that have been sitting unused, especially coastal or drainage issues and path-of-growth land.

 The county seat is Miami.
 Vacant land in Florida often has no street address, so APN-only submissions are normal.
-Once we can identify the parcel, we typically respond within about 24 hours with a direct next step.
+Once we can identify the parcel, we typically respond within one business day with a direct next step.

 Miami-Dade sellers usually care about speed, certainty, and whether a buyer can actually handle infill, edge-of-urban, or assemblage-positioned land without stalling in diligence.